DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Results

 \section{Results}

-We present here four example models handled by the DLCM-solver highlighting the diverse capacity of the framework.
-We consider a set of models of similar character to widely cited models of cell populations: the benchmark case of cell sorting, cell signaling by Delta-Notch patterning, tumor growth, and a variety of chemotaxis models.
-The execution time in the current implementation for all experiments were on the order of ten minutes to an hour on a laptop running a single core and simulating up to $10^3$ cells.
+We present here four example models handled by the DLCM solver highlighting the diverse capacity of the framework.
+We consider a set of models of similar character to widely cited models of cell populations: the benchmark case of cell sorting, cell signaling and patterning of a Hes1 signaling model, tumor growth, and a variety of chemotaxis models.
+The execution time in the current implementation for all experiments were on the order of ten minutes to an hour on a standard laptop simulating up to about $10^3$ cells.
+Most of the simulation time is consumed by inverting the Laplace operator governing the cellular pressure and for which highly optimized numerical solvers do exist.
+However, in the first release of DLCM as a solver in URDME, a direct solver using Matlab's sparse LU-decomposition has been used for this purpose.